 God’s timing is perfect.
 Ours is not.
 It’s one thing to know it and believe it.
 It’s another thing to experience a situation in which we want something so very badly, and it’s not yet God’s time for it.
 This morning over breakfast, I think my dog taught me a lesson about God’s timing that I will take to heart from now on.

 Bagels and cream cheese.
 Yum.
 I love them.
-My dog Angel loves them.
+My dog Angel loves them too.
 This morning, I was sitting in bed eating my bagel.
 (I’m a teacher on summer break, so I can do stuff like that.)
 My dog was sitting with her little snout on my bed.
-Her eyes looking up so very longingly at my plate.
+Her eyes looked up so very longingly at my plate.
 The crispety, crunchety sound of bagel munching was in the air.
 Angel wanted a bite of my bagel.
 She licked her chops with a little sigh.

 I took a sip of my coffee, surveying the bagel landscape.
 The bite at the end would be just perfect for her.
 It wouldn’t be too much to give her a tummy ache, and my own stomach would be satisfied by that point, too.
 I made my decision to give her the very last bite of my bagel.
 I continued eating, my plan firmly established.
 And then she left.